Ackee-Blockchain/solidity-for-vscode/README.md

 The Tools for Solidity extension uses the PyPi package [woke](https://pypi.org/project/woke/) which requires Python 3.7 or higher.

+Rosetta is required to be enabled on Apple Silicon (M1 & M2) Macs.

 To display the generated graphs, one of the supported Graphviz (DOT) extensions must be installed:

 - [Graphviz (dot) language support for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz) (recommended)